Advanced Higher Maths Integration

 Example 7 (non-calculator)

-SQA Advanced Higher Maths 2023 Paper 1 Q4
+SQA Advanced Higher Maths 2023 Paper 1 Q4 Subtopic: Integration by parts

-Use integration by parts to find \(\Large\int\normalsize\!x^4\,ln\,x\,dx\small,\ \normalsize x\gt 0\small.\)
+Use integration by parts to find \(\displaystyle\small\int\normalsize\!x^4\,\text{ln}\,x\,dx\small,\:\normalsize x\gt 0\small.\)

-Show answer
+Show solution

-This question is a simple 3-mark single use of integration by parts.
+This question is a simple 3-mark single use of integration by parts:

 $$